Jessica Feldmark: Government shutdown

 During the 2019 legislative session and amid the 2018–2019 United States federal government shutdown, Feldmark introduced a bill that allow essential government employees to receive temporary assistance through the state during future government shutdowns.
 The bill passed and was signed into law by Governor Larry Hogan on March 26, 2019.

 Social issues

 In July 2020, Feldmark and 12 other state legislators signed onto a letter urging the Baltimore County Board of Education to ban the display of hate symbols, including the Confederate flag and swastikas, in schools across Baltimore County unless it is necessary for educational programming.

 Taxes

 During the 2021 legislative session, Feldmark introduced a bill to alter the state's Job Creation Tax Credit program to require new positions that qualify for the credit to pay a local prevailing wage of 150 percent of the state's minimum wage and provide career advancement opportunities, paid leave, and collective bargaining rights.
 The bill passed, but was vetoed by Governor Hogan on May 28, 2021; the legislature voted to override Hogan's veto on the bill during its 2021 legislative session.

+Personal life

+Feldmark is married to Joshua Feldmark, who is the former director of community sustainability for the Howard County government.
+She is Jewish.